 Everything You Need to Know About Working in Human Resources

-What skills do you need to work in HR?
+What skills and qualifications do you need to work in HR?

-We used real-time job analysis software from Burning-Glass.com to examine nearly 300,000 HR job postings over the past 12 months.* The data helped us identify the top 10 HR skills in highest demand:
+We used real-time job analysis software from Burning-Glass.com to examine over 200,000 HR job postings over the past 12 months.2 The data helped us identify the top 10 HR skills in highest demand:

 - Employee relations

 - Performance management

 - Administrative support

 - Project management

 These skills represent a baseline of soft skills many employers are looking for in HR positions—but a Human Resources and Organizational Leadership degree program will teach you a much deeper skill set to prepare you for the career.
 And the odds are strong you’ll need it—according to our job posting analysis, 60% of employers prefer HR candidates to have a bachelor’s degree or higher.2

 Is HR a good field to go into?